Breast Cancer Treatment During Pregnancy (PDQ®): Treatment - Patient Information [NCI]

 - M0: There is no sign that cancer has spread to other parts of the body.

 - M1: Cancer has spread to other parts of the body, most often the bones, lungs, liver, or brain.
 If cancer has spread to distant lymph nodes, the cancer in the lymph nodes is larger than 0.2 millimeters.
+The cancer is called metastatic breast cancer.

 The grading system is used to describe how quickly a breast tumor is likely to grow and spread.